 Watch this video from the FDA about antibody testing.

-At this time, there is no specific antiviral treatment or vaccine for coronavirus.
+At this time, there is no specific antiviral treatment for coronavirus.
 Members should call their PCP to ask about care to help relieve symptoms, like for any other viral respiratory infections.
 Horizon NJ Health will continue to cover health care costs to treat infectious diseases.

 We cover vaccines recommended by CDC’s Advisory Committee on Immunization Practices (ACIP) and the U.S. Preventive Health Services Task Force (USPSTF).
 That means you will not pay any money out of your pocket to get the vaccine.

 Q. Will Horizon NJ Health cover medical supplies such as masks, gloves or disinfectants for members?